Kappamalone/PurpleBoy/README.md

 ## Credits
 - [wheremyfoodat](https://github.com/wheremyfoodat): An invaluable (and very patient) mentor to me throughout development and personally helped locate pesky bugs
-- The wonderful folk over at the r/emudev discord server :D
+- The wonderful folks over at the r/emudev discord server :D